Son Ye-jin and Hyun Bin welcome baby boy

-South Korean actors Son Ye-jin and Hyun Bin are now proud parents to a baby boy.
+South Korean actors Son Ye-jin and Hyun Bin are now proud parents to a baby.

-On 27 November 2022, Son’s agency announced that the couple welcomed a healthy boy, their first child, earlier in the day.
+On 27 November 2022, Son Ye-jin’s agency announced that the couple welcomed a healthy baby boy, their first child, earlier in the day.

 Son Ye-Jin had confirmed her pregnancy months ago